Imrul Kayes: Domestic career

 The BCB founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
-An auction was held for teams to buy players, and Kayes was bought by the Sylhet Royals for $50,000.
+An auction was held for teams to buy players, and Imrul Kayes was bought by the Sylhet Royals for $50,000.
 He scored 102 runs from 7 innings in the competition.
-In April the BCB upgraded Kayes' central contract from grade B to grade A.
+In April the BCB upgraded Imrul Kayes' central contract from grade B to grade A.

 In October 2018, he was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.